For First Years and Parents

 Our current first-year scouts will be patrol leaders in about three or four years.
 One way to be a good leader is first to be a good follower.
 Please help your son understand how important it is that he follows directions given to him by his patrol leader or assistant patrol leader on hikes.
 He should stay with his patrol and not drift off into other patrol campsites.
 Most of the patrol leaders are in eighth or ninth grade, and all have been in the troop at least two full years.

-Every patrol leader has a duty roster prepared on the Monday before a hike so that all patrol members know their assignments for cooking, cleaning, and wood gathering, etc… Please remind your son to do his fair share.
+Every patrol leader has a duty roster prepared on the Monday before a hike so that all patrol members know their assignments for cooking, cleaning, and wood gathering, etc. Please remind your son to do his fair share around the patrol campsite.

-We adults are teaching the patrol leaders how to be leaders.
-In most cases our patrol leaders have never before had the responsibility of leading a group of 5-6 other boys.
-The idea is to provide a lot of adult mentoring for the Patrol Leaders on the first few hikes and then back off to see if the patrol leader can lead his group the rest of the year.
+Troop leaders are teaching the patrol leaders how to be leaders.
+In most cases our patrol leaders have never before had the responsibility of leading a group of five to six other boys.
+The idea is to provide a lot of adult mentoring for the patrol leaders on the first few hikes and then back off to see if the patrol leader can lead his group the rest of the year.
 Scouting is a great leadership training experience for boys.
 If you can help your son be a good follower, then in a few years, we can help him be a great leader.

 Do